-- Logs of reported incidents reported in termly Behaviour reports to Governors on PARS/or current MIS system; - Internal monitoring of user data, such as web filtering logs, search engine queries and webbrowsing history; - Surveys/ questionnaires of users; - The Trust Network Manager and E-safety coordinator attend appropriate training and networking events to ensure the organisation is able to respond to emerging safety concerns and technical changes. - External cyber security audits of school IT internet and network with the risks and actions quality assured by the Saltern Trust Board Risk Committee.
+- Logs of reported incidents reported in termly Behaviour reports to Governors on MIS. - Internal monitoring of user data, such as web filtering logs, search engine queries and webbrowsing history; - Surveys/ questionnaires of users; - The Trust Network Manager and E-safety coordinator attend appropriate training and networking events to ensure the organisation is able to respond to emerging safety concerns and technical changes. - External cyber security audits of school IT internet and network with the risks and actions quality assured by the Saltern Trust Board Risk Committee.